 However, the modern operating system(Windows 10, 11) doesn’t have these external commands built-in.
 To use the qbasic commands you need to install QBasic in windows first.

 Here in this article, we will talk about both External QBasic commands and QBasic statements.

 First, let us understand what are external and internal commands and Qbasic Statements.

 External commands are those commands which are not in-built in MS-DOS or Windows.
 To read those external files we need an internal file that can interpret those commands.
 In a modern-day operating system, the QBasic commands are not in-built so those QBasic commands are external commands.
-We need to install QBasic in our computer which will then interpret those External QBasic Commands.
+We need to install QBasic on our computer system that will then interpret those External Commands.

 All versions of MS-DOS and Windows have the same internal commands but may have different external commands.